-There is so much to love about this Tex-Mex casserole, so let me give you the quick rundown!
+There is so much to love about this Easy Cheesy Chicken Enchiladas Recipe.
+Let me give you the quick rundown!

 - Tender, juicy chicken – for a quick and easy solution, use shredded rotisserie chicken breasts for this recipe.
 Or, if you have the time, poach two chicken breasts in seasoned chicken broth for amazingly tender shredded chicken.
 You’ll need 2 cups of diced or shredded chicken breasts for this recipe.

 - Jarred or canned red enchilada sauce – of course you can make your own homemade sauce if you want, or pick up a jar of the best enchilada sauce you can find, preferably one made with all natural ingredients.
 You’ll need at least 16 ounces for this recipe.

 - Spinach or kale – I think it’s just brilliant to hide healthy greens in a casserole.
 Purchase pre-washed baby spinach leaves or tender kale that doesn’t need much fussing and you’re way ahead of the game.
 I like to use a clam-shell container of mixed spinach, kale and Swiss chard suitable for salads when I can find it.

 - Any fresh leafy green will work for this recipe.
 You’ll need at least 5 or 6 ounces – but feel free to add more if you like.